IABTechLab/fideslang/mkdocs/docs/resources/policy.md

 # Policy

-A Policy is your privacy policy as code, it lists a set of acceptable and non-acceptable rules and uses all 4 privacy attributes  (`data_category`, `data_use`, `data_subject`, and `data_qualifier`).
+A Policy is your privacy policy as code, it lists a set of acceptable and non-acceptable rules and uses all 3 privacy attributes  (`data_category`, `data_use`, `data_subject`).
 The purpose of the policy is to state what types of data are allowed for certain usages.

   ```
   organization